 The Irish Data Protection Commission (DPC) has initiated proceedings against Google in the EU.
-It is suspected that Google did not carry out a data protection impact assessment or only an inadequate one before training its Pathways Language Model 2 (PaLM 2) with data from EU citizens.
+There is a suspicion that Google did not provide any or only inadequate data protection prior to training its Pathways Language Model 2 (PaLM 2) with data from EU citizens.
+Data protection impact assessment has undertaken.

 Proceedings against Google: Was there no data protection impact assessment?

-"A data protection impact assessment (DPIA) is essential to ensure that the fundamental rights and freedoms of natural persons are adequately considered and protected where the processing of personal data is likely to result in a high risk," explains the DPC in its communication of September 12, 2024.
+"A Data protection impact assessment (DPIA) is essential to ensure that the fundamental rights and freedoms of natural persons are adequately respected and protected when the Processing of personal data is likely to lead to a high risk," explains the DPC in its communication of September 12, 2024.

-This legal investigation is part of a comprehensive effort to regulate the processing of personal data of data subjects in the EU in the development of AI models and systems in cooperation with its EU/EEA peer regulators, the DPC adds.
+This legal investigation is part of the comprehensive efforts to Processing personal data of data subjects in the EU in the development of AI models and systems in cooperation with its EU/EEA peer regulators, the DPC continues.

-The DPC refers to Article 35 GDPR, according to which a data protection impact assessment (DPIA) is required if the type of processing, in particular using new technologies, is likely to result in a high risk to the rights and freedoms of natural persons, taking into account the nature, scope, context and purposes of the processing.
+The DPC refers to Article 35 GDPRaccording to which a Data protection impact assessment (DPIA) is required if the nature of the Processingin particular using new technologies, taking into account the nature, scope, context and purposes of the Processing is likely to entail a high risk to the rights and freedoms of natural persons.

 Consideration required for AI training

-It is explicitly stated that the data protection impact assessment is a key process for developing and demonstrating compliance.
-It ensures that data controllers identify and mitigate all data protection risks arising from high-risk processing.
-Among other things, it aims to ensure that the processing is necessary and proportionate and that appropriate safeguards are in place in light of the risks.
+It is expressly pointed out that the Data protection impact assessment is a key process for the development and verification of compliance.
+It ensures that the information required for the Processing responsible for all data protection risks resulting from a high-risk Processing and reduce them.
+Among other things, the aim is to ensure that the Processing is necessary and proportionate and that appropriate safeguards exist in view of the risks.

 The Irish authority is responsible for Google, as the Group subsidiary Google Ireland Limited has its EU headquarters in Dublin, Ireland.
 The DPC acts on behalf of all EU data protection supervisory authorities.
 In the past, it has been accused of being overly lenient with the large US tech companies, which all have their EU headquarters in Ireland.
 However, this has now changed.